Visual Processing and Learning

 • seem easily distracted or restless

-These challenges are sometimes described as signs of ADHD or dyslexia.
+These challenges are sometimes seen as signs of ADHD or dyslexia.

 What Is Visual Processing?